Klaas Knot: Career

 After obtaining his doctorate Knot began working as a Senior Economist at De Nederlandsche Bank in the Department of Monetary and Economic Policy.
-In 1998 he left this post to become an economist in the European Department of the International Monetary Fund in Washington D.C.
-A year later, he returned to De Nederlandsche Bank, as the head of Banking and Supervisory Strategies Department.
+In early 1998 he left this post to become an economist in the European Department of the International Monetary Fund in Washington DC where he helped establish the Euro Area desk.
+End-1999, he returned to De Nederlandsche Bank, as the head of Banking and Supervisory Strategies Department.
 After serving in this capacity for three years, in December 2002 he left De Nederlandsche Bank again to become the director of the Dutch Pensions and Insurance Authority, charged with supervision of all Dutch pension funds and insurance companies.
 In 2004 the Pensions and Insurance Authority was merged with De Nederlandsche Bank, and Knot was appointed as director of the Supervisory Policy Division at De Nederlandsche Bank.
 In 2009 he left De Nederlandsche Bank once more to become Director of Financial Markets, and Deputy Treasurer General of the Dutch Ministry of Finance.
-Knot was the vice chairman of the Financial Stability Board from 2018 to 2021 when he replaced Randal Quarles as chairman.
+In 2011, he was appointed President of the Dutch Central Bank DNB and thereby member of the ECB's Governing Council where he stayed a leading figure for 14 years.
+He took office in the midst of the euro crisis and was an influential voice in the ECB crisis response.

+His tenure at the ECB was marked by a succession of crises that transformed his thinking and contributed to reshape the architecture of the European Monetary Union.
+Three episodes stand out in particular articulated around important speeches.
+He arrived at the Governing Council relatively skeptical about asset purchase programmes but embraced the move by Mario Draghi to launch the OMT programme, which contributed to stabilize the monetary union, repair monetary policy transmission channels and erase redenomination risks.
+He accepted then, and expressed publicly after, the need for the ECB to be able to play the role of lender of last resort in government bond markets.
+He was more skeptical about the subsequent ECB's PSPP programme, which he considered had limited effectiveness, but he was a strong supporter of the ECB's PEPP programme in response to the COVID crisis.
+On the question of fiscal policy, he remained relatively faithful to the Dutch tradition of fiscal orthodoxy and conditionality.
+But Knot came to endorse the need to take due care for the aggregate fiscal stance of the euro.
+He also supported the need for common European borrowing to finance European public goods with appropriate safeguards and accountability at a time when it was not popular in Dutch politics, thereby proving his intellectual and political independence.
+Finally, he ended his tenure at the ECB supporting the expansion of the international role of the euro and the general objective of supporting Europe's strategic autonomy at a time when many European central bankers were indifferent.
+His legacy at the ECB on monetary policy issues is usually characterized as one of princpled pragmatism.